AdobeDocs/analytics.en/help/analyze/analysis-workspace/build-workspace-project/workspace-folders/remove-projects.md

 keywords: Analysis Workspace
 title: Remove projects from folders
 feature: Workspace Basics
-hide: yes
-hidefromtoc: yes
 exl-id: d2e77111-569d-4eec-8e54-863a38b9ac20
 ---
 # Remove a Project From a Folder

 To remove a project from a folder, you can move the project to another location or delete the project.

->[!NOTE]
->
->This feature is currently in Beta.
-Some screens may change.

 >[!NOTE]
 >